orenwf/gcsim/README.md

 ```

 ### A Reference
-An object whose value is the address in logical memory of an other object.
+An **object whose value is the address in logical memory of an other object**.
 A reference may also carry with it other types of information, such as 'metadata'.
 A directed graph of references pointing to objects (sometimes containing other references) is typically referred to as a reference graph or tree.
 ```
 class Reference {